 Triggers are highly personal.
 To manage your addiction triggers, you first must identify them.

-Environmental triggers are often easy to identify.
+are often easy to identify.
 Going to a bar, being in a certain neighborhood or your childhood home may bring back unpleasant memories that you highly associated with substance abuse.

-Social triggers are often easy to identify.
+are often easy to identify.
 For example, getting a phone call from a family member, meeting with a fellow user or seeing a former significant other may incite the desire to abuse a substance.

-Emotional triggers are often more complicated.
+are often more complicated.
 For many people, underlying emotional and mental health concerns will trigger substance abuse, and so managing triggers requires managing your personal emotional state.

 Once triggers are identified, create a plan to cope with exposure to them.
 Know that bumping into a certain person or passing a bar or liquor store may leave you in a vulnerable place.
 Have an accountability plan to help you prevent a slip-up in these situations.
 This may include calling someone in your support network, journaling or removing yourself from a stressful situation.